strapi/documentation/docs/developer-docs/latest/developer-resources/unit-testing.md

 ### Run an authenticated API endpoint test

+The above test tries to:

+- login an authenticated user and return a `jwt`,
+- return the user's data,
+- allow the registration of users,
+- dissallow unauthenticated users to access the endpoint.

-To run the authenticated test:
+Use the following command to run the authenticated test:

 <code-group>
 <code-block title=YARN>